afg360/Bus2Go/README.md

 # Bus2Go
 This android application allows users to access data such as bus arrivals with minimal internet connectivity, with a big focus on user privacy.
-For the moment, we are only using the STM data.
+For the moment, only data from the [STM](https://stm.info/en) and [Exo](https://exo.quebec/en) is used.

 # Features
 - Check bus schedules
-- Add them to favourite to access them on the home screen The above needs absolutely no internet connection to work
+- Add them to favourite to access them on the home screen The above needs no internet connection to work

 ## Coming Soon
 - Real time data syncing -> if the user chooses to, the app will gather more accurate information about bus schedules and locations